Let's look at an example

 chr node start --wipe

-This command will clear all transactions from the blockchain and reset the current table/state.
+This command will remove all transactions from the blockchain and reset the current state.
 You can verify this by running:

 chr query get_all_books

-This should return an empty array, indicating no books in the current state.
+This should return an empty array, indicating that there are no books in the current state.

-Now, let's add a new transaction to create a book, intentionally misspelling "Chromia" to later correct this with an update:
+Next, let's add a new transaction to create a book, intentionally misspelling "Chromia" so that we can later correct this with an update:

 chr tx create_book --secret .chromia/config "ISBN001" "Crhomia 101" "Alice" --await